Andrew-Eathan/pngfucker/README.md

 Later, i separated that effect into its own tool called "pngfucker", it stayed like that for 2 months, and then i rewrote it!
 (So technically, this is a v2, not v1 like the pngfucker.js script file implies)

 ### Setup
+This project uses node.js, so you need it to run pngfucker!
-This project uses three NPM packages to do its magic:
+pngfucker uses three NPM packages to do its magic:
 [`buffershift`](https://www.npmjs.com/package/buffershift)
 [`jimp`](https://www.npmjs.com/package/jimp)
 [`upng-js`](https://www.npmjs.com/package/upng-js)